fabric8io/fabric8/process/ReadMe.md

 # Process Management

-The **Process Manager** provides support for running *managed processes* as part of [Fuse Fabric](http://fuse.fusesource.org/fabric/index.html).
+The **Process Manager** bundle provides support for running *managed processes* on a machine.
+A *managed process* is a stand alone operating system process which is managed by the Process Manager.

-A *managed process* is a stand alone operating system process which is managed by the root Fuse container running the Process Manager.
-A managed process keeps running if the root container is restarted and the container can still start/stop/restart/uninstall the process; as the root container knows how to find the underlying operating system process ID (PID) of each managed process.
+A managed process keeps running if the Process Manager is restarted and it can still start/stop/restart/uninstall the process after it itself is restarted; as the Process Manager knows how to find the underlying operating system process ID (PID) of each managed process.

 The Process Manager can run any application; in which case it acts like using init.d, xinit.d, daemontools, monit and other kinds of unix process manager.
-The difference though is the Process Manager can act at the Fuse Fabricabric level since we can use [Fabric Profiles](http://fuse.fusesource.org/fabric/docs/fabric-profiles.html) to determine which machines run which proceses in a fabric.
+The difference though is the Process Manager can act at the Fuse Fabric level since we can use [Fabric Profiles](http://fuse.fusesource.org/fabric/docs/fabric-profiles.html) to determine which machines run which proceses in a fabric.

-A managed process similar conceptually to child containers in a root Apache Karaf container; each managed process is a separate, stand alone operating system process installed in a sub directory of **${karaf-home}/processes** and is managed by the root container to install/start/stop/restart/uninstall the process.
+A *managed process* is similar conceptually to child containers in a root Apache Karaf container; each managed process is a separate, stand alone operating system process installed in a sub directory of **${karaf-home}/processes** and is managed by the root container to install/start/stop/restart/uninstall the process.
+So a managed process feels similar to a bundle or feature in an Apache Karaf container and its interactive shell; the difference being a managed process is a separte, stand alone operating system process.

 A process typically has a directory which contains a launcher script according to the [Init Script Actions Specification](http://refspecs.freestandards.org/LSB_3.1.1/LSB-Core-generic/LSB-Core-generic/iniscrptact.html) for starting/stopping/restarting etc.